+Committee Name: Charter Statement:

-Committee Name: Ouality Task Force (OTF)
+Quality Task Force (QTF)

-The QTF is Magnolia's senior leadership committee responsible for monitoring and improving HEDIS scores for physical health.
+The QTF Committee is Magnolia's senior leadership committee responsible for monitoring and improving HEDIS scores.
 The QTF reports directly to the QIC.

-The purpose of the QTF is to oversee the HEDIS process at the plan level.
-The QTF will review monthly rate trending, identify data concerns, and communicate Corporate initiatives to Magnolia's senior leadership.
+The purpose of the QTF Committee is to oversee the HEDIS process at the plan level.
+The QTF will review monthly rate trending, identify data concerns, and communicate corporate initiatives to Magnolia senior leadership.
 The QTF will direct member and provider initiatives, both clinical and non-clinical, to improve HEDIS scores.